In Super Bowl Interview, Trump Goes On Offense

 "He resigned because I asked him to resign," Trump said.
 "I gave him big budgets and he didn't do well in Afghanistan."

 In the interview, parts of which will air during the Super Bowl pre-game show, Trump repeated his argument that pro football players should not kneel during the national anthem to protest racial injustice.
-He suggested that new league rules against such demonstrations contributed to a rebound in the NFL's TV ratings this year.
+He suggested that new league rules against such demonstrations contributed to a rebound in the NFL's TV ratings this season.

 Trump said he loves watching football but worries about the danger of the game and would not encourage his youngest son, Barron to play.